swiyu-admin-ch/didtoolbox-java/README.md

 - **Credentials file (e.g. in case of using Securosys Primus HSM):** Keep such files safely stored on the file system.
 Alternatively, you may also fallback to a system user environment, instead.

-## Known Issues
+## Missing Features and Known Issues

 The swiyu Public Beta Trust Infrastructure was deliberately released at an early stage to enable future ecosystem participants.
+The [feature roadmap](https://github.com/orgs/swiyu-admin-ch/projects/1/views/7) shows the current discrepancies between Public Beta and the targeted productive Trust Infrastructure.
 There may still be minor bugs or security vulnerabilities in the test system.
-We will publish them in the near future as ‘KnownIssues’ in this repository.
+These are marked as [‘KnownIssues’](https://github.com/swiyu-admin-ch/didtoolbox-java/issues) in each repository.

 ## Contributions and feedback